saroyas/Asexual-Sexual_reproduction/README.md

 considered in the paper).
 Namely, sexual recombination increases varience of the sexual population in 'diagonal' directions, enabling it to move faster into such directions.
 This enables the sexual population to excel when moving in these 'diagonal' directions confers an advantage.
-Not only that, but the sexual recombination process also confers no disadvantage when moving in 'not diagonally'.
+Not only that, but the sexual recombination process also confers no disadvantage when moving 'not diagonally'.

 You can expect a full formal analysis up here by June 2020.